EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 }
 ```

-As you can see in the examples above, there are a handful of required methods.
+As you can see in the examples above, there are just 2 required methods.
 The _from_ and _to_ payload methods are
 used in the serialization process.
 This ensures the events can be properly stored.
 Values returned in the `toPayload`
 method should be `json_encode`-able.
 Additional required properties for an event should be injected into the constructor
 and properly formatted in the payload methods.